PawanBahirat/Notes/README.md

 }
 }
 ```

+- Practice Problems 👍

+Sum of Elements in a matrix.

+Diagonal Sum.

+Multiply Matrices.

+Transpose of Matrix.

+Rotate by 90 degree.

 ### Remove Even Integers From An Array

 Description and usage instructions for "Remove Even Integers From An Array" problem.